 - allow user role to create new post groups for the contents

-For example, this can be useful in situation where you might want to allow particular users to select groups for posts, but you do not want them to be able to create new groups.
+For example, this can be useful in situations where you might want to allow particular users to select groups for posts, but you do not want them to be able to create new groups.

 If you have WPML installed the Access plugin will also allow you to create WPML groups and select read permissions based on the language.